Deezer: 2013–present: After expansion

 Following this expansion, in 2013 Deezer announced partnerships with LG Electronics, Samsung Electronics and Toshiba, which meant Deezer apps were available on smart TV platforms, along with a new brand identity developed in association with the illustrator mcbess.

 Since then, Deezer has made a number of announcements, including its Developer Reward Scheme, mobile App Studio and API upgrades, a new, exclusive beta version of its mobile app for Android users, and the new Deezer app for Windows 8.

 April 2013 also saw Deezer update its iOS app with a new smart caching feature, allowing the app to identify and remember a user's most played tracks, even in areas of poor network coverage.

 In June 2014, Deezer announced a new partnership with Samsung giving Samsung Galaxy S5 users in Europe a free, six months Deezer Premium+ subscription.
 Samsung and Deezer extended their partnership by offering a six-month, free of charge subscription to Deezer Premium+ for Samsung's Multiroom Wireless Audio Products, including its M5 and M7 line of Multiroom wireless audio speakers.
-Samsung UK and Deezer offered this promotion again from 2016-2018.
+Samsung UK and Deezer offered this promotion again from 2016 to 2018.

 In June 2014, Deezer and Google announced that the Google Chromecast would be supporting Deezer's Android and iPhone apps to allow users to stream music from their phone to their televisions through the Chromecast.
 Chromecast support became available to Deezer Premium+ users from 25 June 2014 onwards in Australia, Belgium, Brazil, Canada, Finland, France, Germany, the Netherlands, Norway, Portugal, South Korea, Spain, Sweden, Switzerland, and the United Kingdom.

 In September 2014, Deezer announced Deezer Elite, a new exclusive service made for and in partnership with Sonos.
 Deezer Elite provides CD-quality audio to U.S. users of Sonos Hi-Fi Systems.
 The service is available worldwide to Sonos users of Deezer only.
 Deezer Elite "High-Resolution Audio" is lossless CD quality (16bit/44.1 kHz) and not "Hi-Res" or high-resolution audio.
 Sonos does not support Hi-Res (24/96, 24/192 or similar) streaming.

 In the US, Deezer HiFi offers 36 million tracks of 16-Bit/44.1 kHz of FLAC quality music for a $19.95 monthly subscription.
 It is "Only available on selected soundsystems and the Desktop App," and offers downloads to phones at 320 kbit/s.

 In October 2014, Deezer announced that Bose SoundTouch and SoundLink products would now be supported for Deezer Premium+ service.
 This partnership will first be rolled out in the United States and then will be available to worldwide users.

 In October 2014, Deezer announced that Stitcher Radio would be merging into Deezer.
 By 2015, Deezer users would be able to use Stitcher Radio features within Deezer.